-Sa’ar 5 missile ships were used by the Israeli Navy during the 2006 Lebanon war and Operation Cast Lead and are used to enforce the illegal naval siege of the Gaza strip.
-Israel limits Gaza fishermen to an area no wider than 3 to 6 miles off the coast, severely limiting their access to fishing.
-The restriction is in contravention of the Oslo Agreements which state that Gaza fishermen should have a clearance of 20 nautical miles off the coast.
-Even when within the 3 and 6 mile boundaries, Gaza fishermen risk being attacked by Israeli naval vessels, which have killed and injured fishermen and damaged or confiscated their boats.
-Multiple leading human rights organizations (here, here, and here) consider the siege of the Gaza Strip to be collective punishment in clear violation of Israel’s obligations under international law.
-In 2016, United Nations Secretary-General Ban ki-Moon condemned the blockade of Gaza as “collective punishment” and called for accountability.
-A Sa’ar ship also participated in the Israeli attack on the unarmed Free Gaza Flotilla in 2010, resulting in the killing of 10 humanitarian activists.
-In November 2017, chief prosecutor of the International Criminal Court Fatou Bensouda reaffirmed that “there is a reasonable basis to believe that war crimes were committed by some members of the Israel Defence Forces” during the attack on the Free Gaza Flotilla in 2010.
-The Israeli Navy also used Sa’ar ships to enforce a naval blockade on Lebanon during the 2006 Lebanon war.
+In addition, GE's LM2500 gas turbine is part of the propulsion system of Israel's Sa'ar 5 warship, which the Israeli Navy uses to enforce the naval blockade of the Gaza Strip.
+Israel limits Gazan fishermen to an area no wider than three to six miles off the coast, severely limiting their access to fishing.
+Even within the three- and six-mile boundaries, Gazan fishermen are attacked by the Israeli Navy.
+A Sa'ar ship also participated in the killings of 10 humanitarian activists aboard the Gaza Freedom flotilla.
+In November 2017, the chief prosecutor of the International Criminal Court reaffirmed that "there is a reasonable basis to believe that war crimes were committed" during the attack on the flotilla.
+The Israeli Navy also used Sa'ar ships to enforce a naval blockade on Lebanon during the 2006 Lebanon War.

 In February 2021, the University of California Irvine student government passed a resolution calling on the University of California to divest from companies complicit in Israeli apartheid.
 The companies named on the resolution included Lockheed Martin, Boeing, General Electric, Hewlett-Packard Enterprise, Caterpillar, Ford, Hyundai, Cemex, Raytheon, 3M, Northrop Grumman, Perrigo Company, Atlas Copco, and Blackrock..